 III.
 No Provision For Inflation

 Annuity payments don’t increase and are fixed for life.
-So if inflation runs at 3% a year (the average for the last 80 years), your retirement income will be cut by about 45% by the time you’re 85.
-Meaning that the $5,850 of income will buy you about $3,220 of stuff in today’s dollars, and the $58,500 will buy you about $32,200.
-You can buy an inflation-adjusted annuity, but when you do that, your initial payout goes down to somewhere around 4%.
+So if inflation runs at 3% a year (the average for the last 80 years), your retirement income will effectively be cut each year.
+You can buy an inflation-adjusted annuity, but when you do that, your initial payout goes down.

 IV.
 Investment Risk